pgEdge/cli/BUILD-README.md

 # PGEDGE NodeCtl Project

-## Creating a build environment on el8
+## Creating a build environment on Rocky Linux 8 or 9

 ### 1.)
 Create a directory named ~/dev